Tata's Mistry man: tightening belts as more frugal era begins

 “Growth through both organic and inorganic means as well as consolidation, where appropriate, have been consistent themes for the past two decades, and we see no change in these twin themes looking ahead,” a spokesman said.

-Among newer initiatives, Tata is in the process of forming an Indian airline with Malaysia’s AirAsia Bhd (AIRA.KL), and is widely expected to apply for a licence to set up a bank in India.
+Among newer initiatives, Tata is in the process of forming an Indian airline with Malaysia’s AirAsia Bhd, and is widely expected to apply for a licence to set up a bank in India.

 Ubiquitous in India, the Tata group makes the buses that transport millions of commuters to work each morning, the steel that built their offices and the salt that flavours their lunch.